kbase/cdm-task-service/README.md

 ### S3 requirements

 * Path style access is required.
-* Any objects provided to the servcie that were created with multipart uploads **must** use the same part size for all parts except the last.
+* Any objects provided to the service that were created with multipart uploads **must** use the same part size for all parts except the last.
 * The service does not support objects encrypted with customer supplied keys or with the AWS key management service.